Omega-3 & Pain Relief: Finding the Best Strategy

 An Effective Omega-3 Dose Is Crucial

-While fish oil’s pain relieving effects have been recognized for some time (14), very few people – including physicians – understand that sufficient doses are required for results.
-Therefore, patients often miss an opportunity to improve their quality of life because they are taking ineffective amounts.
+While fish oil’s pain relieving effects have been recognized for some time, few people – including physicians – understand the doses required for results [17].

-Omega Cure: The Easiest Way to Get Your Daily EPA/DHA
+The Easiest Way to Get Your Daily EPA/DHA

 An Effective Omega-3 Dose, Made Simple